 - Click SAVE at the bottom of the dialog box.
 You’ll be prompted to give the route a title, a description, set the privacy or add it to an event.
 Route managers can also save the route to their clubs.

-- When the dialog box appears to show you have successfully saved your route click CLOSE.
+- When the dialog box appears to show you have successfully saved your route click the X in the Box to return to the route planner and continue splitting.

 If you view the route then the other sections you have not yet saved will be lost